-The School's investment in capital assets as of June 30, 2024 amounts to \$84,845 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, equipment and audio visual materials.
-As of June 30, 2024, the School had no long-term liabilities associated to capital assets.
+The School's investment in capital assets as of June 30, 2024 amounts to \$7,018,169 (net of accumulated depreciation) and right of use lease asset (building) (net of accumulated amortization).
+This investment in capital assets includes right of use lease asset (building), improvements, and furniture, fixtures and equipment.
+As of June 30, 2024, the School had long-term liabilities of \$7,223,235 associated to its capital assets.